- 1 0844 453 0226

 Ministry of Defence Press Office

 The Defence Press Office works alongside the press offices of the individual forces to ensure that the activities of the MOD are transparent and disclosed to the public through media outlets.
 At the MOD head office in Whitehall, there are over 40 employees working for the press office.
 The Armed Forces individual press offices have over 100 staff altogether.
 The majority of the press budget is spent on recruitment campaigns for the forces.
+To speak to a member of the Ministry of Defence press office call 0844 453 0226.

-About the Ministry of Defence
+Other ways to contact the Ministry of Defence